-An entire post on reviews, swatches, ingredient analysis etc of the Too Faced Peaches and Cream Collection is coming soon, but I also wanted to dedicate entire, more detailed posts on some items from this collection that have special interest, like for example this time, the eye shadow palette.
+An entire post on reviews, swatches, ingredient analysis etc of the Too Faced Peaches and Cream Collection is found here, but I also wanted to dedicate entire, more detailed posts on some items from this collection that have special interest, like for example this time, the eye shadow palette.
 I thought that this is an especially interesting topic for a couple of reasons:

 (a) Too Faced now has 2 peach coloured palettes so, which one should you get?

 (b) Too Faced has/had a reputation on inconsistent and not top quality eye shadows, so is this new palette any good?

 Let the Sweet Peach vs Just Peachy Mattes battle begin!